rscarson/font-map/google_material_symbols/readme.md

 This crate provides an enum of all the glyphs in the Google Material Symbols font.
 Additionally, it provides a way to load the font, and QOL features for using the font in iced.

+**I am not affiliated with Google Inc., nor do I have any rights to the Google Material Symbols font.**
+This crate is published with a copy of the font, and its license, as allowed by the license.

 ```rust
 use google_material_symbols::{Icon, load_font};